WeRePack/repack-for-woocommerce/README.txt

 The plugin gives you maximum flexibility and accepts all WooCommerce coupons that can be applied to the shopping cart.
 Just create a new copuon named 'WeRePack', it will be added or removed automatically when you select the RePack checkbox.
 If you want to name coupon differently, add the filter `add_filter( 'repack_coupon_name', 'MyCouponName' )` to your `functions.php`.

+= How to use the shortcode =

+Use the shortcode wherever you want with `[repack]`.
+This will output the amount of packaging the shop saved in total.
+You can prepend and append text to that number with attributes: `[repack prepend="Wow!
+We already saved " append=" packaging so far"]`. if you additionally set the attribute `user_id` the amount of packaging a single user has saved will be displayed.
+A neat way to further motivate recurring users: `[repack user_id="123" prepend="Thank you!
+Together we already saved " append=" packaging."]`

 == Screenshots ==

 1. Checkbox animation